Output: True

 If your current task requires frequent element checks in the tuple and contains hashable elements (numbers, strings, or tuples of hashables, etc.), you can convert the tuple into a set and then use the “in” operator.

 But you will have a question: Why do we need to convert in the first place?
-Well, set lookup is extremely fast and has a time complexity of O(1).
+Well, set lookup is speedy and has a time complexity of O(1).
 So, it would be easy to search in a set rather than a tuple.

-Initial conversion to a set is O(n), which takes time and memory.
+The initial conversion to a set is O(n), which requires time and memory.
 After the conversion, you can check as many times as you want without losing time.

 Handling unhashable elements

 If you are working with a tuple that contains unhashable elements like lists, you can’t convert the tuple into a set.
-In that scenario, stick to the “in” operator and check the element’s existence.
+In that scenario, use the “in” operator to check the element’s existence.

 main_tuple = ([21, 19], ["Image_gen4", "Flux"], 3.14) print([21, 19] in main_tuple) # Output: True print(["mid", "Flux"] in main_tuple) # Output: False